-Imports of table sauces which do not contain products of animal origin, preserves (but not honey), pickles and chutneys from countries outside the European Union (EU) must meet the same or equivalent food hygiene and compositional standards and procedures as food produced in the UK or other EU Member States.
+Imports of table sauces which do not contain products of animal origin, preserves (but not honey), pickles and chutneys from third countries must meet the same or equivalent food hygiene and compositional standards and procedures as food produced in GB.
 You do not normally need a health certificate to import these products.

-You may not need a health or hygiene licence to import food, but many foods from countries outside the EU require licences for trading purposes and may be subject to quotas.
+You may not need a health or hygiene licence to import food, but many foods from third countries require licences for trading purposes and may be subject to quotas.
 For further guidance and information, visit Rural Payments Agency's website.

 Food colourings, flavourings and sweeteners